When does coffee expire?

 Since we are on a mission to make the BEST cup of coffee we possibly can, it’s important to note that even though coffee grounds or beans will last a while after the best before date, the longer you wait, the less taste your coffee will have.

-When you freeze coffee it will last much longer, but freezing it reduces the natural flavors and aromas.
+When you store coffee in the freezer it will last a long time, but freezing it reduces the natural flavors and aromas.

 Storing your coffee